ghostsquad/currency-converter-practice/README.md

    4. run `task <blah>` (whatever it is what I was working on at the time)

    Solution: When I first found Taskfile, I really liked it, but it turns out to not really be as flexible or intuitive as I prefer.
 I started a project called [fngo](https://fngo.dev/) as a replacement for Task, but I'm still in the early stages of really understanding what I want, and how I want to represent it.
+5. Layers is still a WIP.
+Because of that, it was a bit painful to update 2 repos when I found some good patterns.
+But that's also the point, is that those patterns are now available for future projects without much work.
+6. Jsonnet + Taskfile is weird...
+It kind of reminds me of Terraform + Jsonnet, in that there are some values that are known at runtime and other values that are known at compile-time (jsonnet natively derived/defined values).
+Figuring out the best way to present those 2 types and keep things orderly and making sense will be a huge step towards making Layers and/or fngo really nice to use.